nicolalombardi/skribble.io-painter/README.md

 This project can be easily imported into IDEs as a maven project

 ## Dependencies
 The only external dependency for this project is Unirest.
-You can learn more and get instructions to install it [here](http://unirest.io/java.html)
+The Maven repository is [here](https://mvnrepository.com/artifact/com.mashape.unirest/unirest-java/1.4.9)
 ## Configuration
 The configuration is managed by the file "config.cfg".</br>A template file is provided to simplify the configuration process.